What happens in Northern Virginia when the lease ends?

-At the end of the lease in Northern Virginia, either party can opt to end the tenancy.
-The landlord could choose not to renew the lease or the tenant could choose to not to renew the lease.
-If the property owner wishes to end the lease, or end our rental management services, please send us written notice as described in your rental management agreement.
+At the end of the lease term in Northern Virginia, either party can opt to end the tenancy.
+The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
+If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your management agreement.

-If we don't receive such notice, we will strive to make choices that will keep your rental investment producing the highest possible net income.
-This means that we will routinely create a new lease for a tenant 6 to 8 weeks before the end of the lease in order to renew the lease.
+When we don't receive such notice, we will strive to make choices that will keep your rental producing the highest possible net income.
+This means that we will typically contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.

 At that point we give the tenant two options: